namebasehq/decentralized-static/README.md

 DOMAIN = your Handshake domain

-RECORD_DATA = only necessary for METHOD=`put`; the json format varies slightly based on the SERVICE, be sure to double check with the full documentation
+RECORD_DATA = the json format varies slightly based on the `SERVICE`, be sure to double check with the full documentation

+More information on the Namebase DNS Settings API can be found [here](https://github.com/namebasehq/api-documentation/blob/master/dns-settings-api.md).
+More information on the Handshake Resource Records can be found [here](https://github.com/namebasehq/api-documentation/blob/master/dns-settings-api.md).

 ### Connecting Your App